Bereshit (parashah): Genesis chapter 4

+Translation of " lifted up" in context

-A baraita taught that Issi ben Judah said that there are five verses in the Torah whose grammatical construction cannot be decided.
-(Each verse contains a phrase that a reader can link to the clause either before it or after it.)
+A baraita taught that Issi ben Judah said that there are five verses in the Torah whose grammatical construction cannot be decided, because each verse contains a phrase which a reader can link to the clause either before it or after it.
 Among these five is the phrase "lifted up" (seit) in Genesis 4:7.
+(Note: The others he mentions are at Genesis 49:7, Exodus 17:9, 25:34 and Deuteronomy 31:16.)
+In the JPS translation, God says to Cain:

+If thou doest well, shall it not be lifted up? and if thou doest not well, sin coucheth at the door; and unto thee is its desire, but thou mayest rule over it.

-(One could read Genesis 4:7 to mean: If you do well, good!
-But you must bear the sin, if you do not do well.
-Or one could read Genesis 4:7 to mean, in the usual interpretation: If you do well, there will be forgiving, or "lifting up of face."
-And if you do not do well, sin couches at the door.
-In the first reading, the reader attaches the term "lifted up" to the following clause.
-In the second reading, the reader attaches the term "lifted up" to the preceding clause.)
+A reader could treat this as meaning: "If you do well, good!
+But you must bear the sin, if you do not do well", linking "lifting up" with the remembrance of Cain's sin, or, in its usual interpretation: "If you do well, there will be forgiving, or 'lifting up of face'.
+And if you do not do well, sin couches at the door."
+In the first interpretation, the reader attaches the term "lifted up" to the following clause.
+Taking the second approach, the reader attaches the term "lifted up" to the preceding clause.